 Recruit senior stakeholders within the business

-With the best will in the world, a training activity that is initiated and owned by HR will typically stay there.
+With the best will in the world, a training activity that is initiated and owned by HR might stay there.
 No matter how well-intentioned, it can prove tough to sell internally to potential participants and almost impossible to measure ROI when done.
 Senior stakeholders, key influencers, ‘training champions’ (if you must), need to be convinced of the business imperative before their support can be counted on.

 The key here again is to work with them if you’ve identified a problem in the business that you believe can be addressed by training, and get their input.
 Is the problem causing pain in the business and if so what kind?
 Or is the problem something those in the business are aware of but it’s just not seen as a priority right now?
 (In which case you need to change course and find out what IS the priority right now – and work with them to fix that instead).
 Senior stakeholders are best placed to identify what success will look like and what potential obstacles lie in the path.